Skip to content

 In any case, the accuracy of the PRmeas is directly related to the accuracy of the GlobPmeas.

-External data are usually satellite data, with an accuracy of 10 to 20% on hourly values (although the long-term data are better).
-Even if this is a weather station, the hourly accuracy is not better unless the station is situated at less than 10 km.
+External data are typically satellite data with an accuracy of 10 to 20% for hourly values (although long-term data are more accurate).
+Even if data comes from a weather station, hourly accuracy is not better unless the station is located within 10 km.

-When using a solarimeter, an excellent calibration is required.
-It is sometimes necessary to periodically recalibrate the solarimeter.
-And the positioning should be carefully chosen, without shades.
-The horizontality of the device is essential.
-The accuracy of a good solarimeter measurement is of the order of 1-2%.
-The transposition model may be considered as sufficiently accurate (less that 1% on monthly periods).
+When using a solarimeter, excellent calibration is required.
+Periodic recalibration may be necessary.
+Positioning should be carefully chosen without shading, and device horizontality is essential.
+The accuracy of a good solarimeter measurement is approximately 1–2%.
+The transposition model can be considered sufficiently accurate (less than 1% on monthly periods).

-The import of POA measurements (GlobPmeas) in PVsyst produces a reconstruction of the GlobHor and DiffHor variables, necessary for the shading calculations.
-These restitute exactly the original GlobPmeas when transposed during the simulation, so that we are not dependent on possible uncertainties of the transposition model.
+Importing POA measurements (GlobP_meas) in PVsyst reconstructs GlobHor and DiffHor variables, which are necessary for shading calculations.
+These accurately represent the original GlobP_meas when transposed during simulation, making them independent of potential uncertainties in the transposition model.

 PR comparison

-Therefore the comparison between measured and forecat PR is difficult.
-When you specify a warranty based on a PR value, it is very important to specify the way this PR will be established on-site.
+Therefore, comparing measured and forecast PR is difficult.
+When specifying a warranty based on PR value, it is very important to specify how this PR will be established on-site.

 Many effects should be considered when comparing forecast and measured performance ratios.